aprsn/FinageDetailedOHLCVChart/README.md

 <br>

-The endpoint I've used in this example is,
+The endpoint I've used in this example is, <br>
 > https://api.finage.co.uk/agg/stock/{symbol}/{multiply}/{time}/{from}/{to}?apikey=YOUR_API_KEY

 We are getting the Ticker symbol from the URL and drawing the chart.
 If it's null, we will draw the AAPL's chart as default.
 <br>
 #### Get your free key
-If you do not have an API key, you can yours for free;
+If you do not have an API key, you can yours for free;<br>
 https://moon.finage.co.uk/register?subscribe=API00

 <br>